 The primary concept to understand is that you must apply EonCoat on a clean carbon steel surface.
-In order to achieve this, each area should be pressure washed before spraying.
+To achieve this, each area should be pressure washed before spraying.
 Pressure washing will remove loose iron oxide as well as overspray from previous passes of EonCoat.